Kurozora/laravel-sort-request/README.md

 Please refer the [custom sorting docs](docs/CUSTOM_SORTING.md) for a guide on how to use this.

-### Testing
+## Testing

 ``` bash
 composer test
 ```

-## Contributing
+# Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-### Security

-If you discover any security related issues, please email mussesemou99@gmail.com instead of using the issue tracker.
+Please refer to the **[Contributing guide](CONTRIBUTING.md)** to learn how you can help.

-## Credits
+# Credits

-Credits go to [musa11971](https://github.com/musa11971) for creating and maintaining the package.
+Credits go to [kurozora](https://github.com/kurozora) for creating and maintaining the package.

 Special thanks
 - .. to [Spatie](https://github.com/spatie) for their [template](https://github.com/spatie/skeleton-php).
 - .. to [all contributors](../../contributors) for contributing to the project.

-## Support me

-I am a full-time software engineering student and work on this package in my free time.
-If you find the package useful, please consider making a [donation](https://www.paypal.me/musa11971)!
-Every little bit helps. 💜
+# Security

+If you happen to find a security vulnerability, we would appreciate you letting us know at kurozoraapp@gmail.com and allowing us to respond before disclosing the issue publicly.

+# Getting in Touch

+If you have any questions or just want to say hi, join the Kurozora [Discord](https://discord.gg/f3QFzGqsah) and drop a message on the #development channel.

-## License
+# License

-The MIT License (MIT).
-Please see [License File](LICENSE.md) for more information.
+Laravel Sort Request is an Open Source project covered by the [MIT](LICENSE).